 Studies show that the sleep cycle is a dynamic process that changes quickly through the first few years of life (4).
 When babies are about ten weeks of age, they begin to sleep more easily than before and also sleep for longer stretches.
 Also, their daytime nap duration reduces, and their awake time increases.

 However, if your baby wakes up several times during the night and sleep deprivation affects their health or temperament, you have to step in.
-Read on as we suggest a few strategies you can adopt to let your baby sleep for longer or soothe themselves back to sleep quickly.
+Read on as we suggest a few strategies or sleep tips you can adopt to let your baby sleep for longer or soothe themselves back to sleep quickly.

 1. Feed them well

 Make sure your baby is well fed before putting them to bed for the night.
 Also, make it a habit to burp your baby after every feed and before putting them to bed.
 This releases the air from the stomach and prevents discomfort and stomach pain.
-To know more about when and how to feed your baby, read this informative article.

 2. Set a schedule